 In the best of worlds, exams accurately measure how well the student learned and does not screw up their understanding when wrong answers are offered right next to correct ones.

 As an instructor, I had to give lots of exams.
-UC Berkeley insisted that I had objective means of determining the grades I gave.
-So I was stuck with this process.
-One day I just plain got sick of it and decided to try something that was better for the students, better for me and would not injure the UC in any way.
+UC Berkeley insisted that I had objective means of determining grades.
+So I was stuck with giving exams.
+One day I just plain got sick of it and decided to try something that was better for the students, better for me and would not injure the UC or, I hoped, my job.
 Here’s how it unfolded.

 “Okay everyone, it’s exam time.”

-“Groan – grumble – ” and other sounds of gastrointestinal distress.
+“Groan – grumble – ” and other signs of gastrointestinal distress.

-“Yea – I’m not too thrilled either, so tonight we’re going to try something different.
+“Yea – you know, I’m not too thrilled either, so tonight we’re going to try something different.
 The exam will look like the previous exams; all the questions will be True / False or Multiple Choice to make grading easy on us.
 Yes, I said “us” because right after I call time, you’ll swap exams with someone sitting near you and grade that person’s paper while they grade yours.
-But then we’re going to add a new spin to how we do this.
+But as we review our answers we’re going to add a new spin that I bet you’ve never heard of.

 “I’ll read out each question and then announce the correct answer.
 You are then invited to , and listen very carefully, you are invited to challenge my answer to each and every every question.”